Skip to main content

 3 mentions Positive Neutral Negative

-The game's story is minimal and primarily revolves around the theme of loss, with a focus on the inevitability of death in war.
-While some players found the narrative to be impactful despite its brevity, others felt it lacked depth and complexity.
+The game's story is minimal and primarily revolves around the theme of loss, with a focus on the tragic outcomes of war.
+While some players found the narrative to be impactful despite its brevity, others noted that it lacks depth and complexity.
 Overall, the emotional weight of the story resonated with some, but its simplicity left others wanting more.

 • “I liked the game; it is small and simple, but the story is good enough.
 I was sad when people died in the war, to be honest.”